 Location: Swedish Church – 9, rue Médéric, Paris 17

 How to get there: Metro station Termes, line 2 or Malesherbes, line 3

 Highlights: a great place (apart from Ikea) to discover more about Sweden and its Christmas traditions and products.

 ABBESSES CHRISTMAS MARKET (to be confirmed)

 Dates: 28 November 2019 – 6 January 2020

 How to get there: Metro station Abbesses, line 12

-Highlights: a cute Christmas market in the cute neighborhood of Montmartre.
+Highlights: a cute Christmas market with 20 chalets or so in the cute neighborhood of Montmartre.

 Have you been to any of these Paris Christmas Markets?
 What is the best Christmas market in Paris in your opinion?